Meadowlarke/Bibliography/Bibliography.md

 > p.
 325: What Schenker misses.

+##### Kernodle, Tammy L. "Work the Works: The Role of African-American Women in the Development of Contemporary Gospel." _Black Music Research Journal_ 26, no. 1 (2006): 89-109.

+89: Expanded popularity of gospel.

+90: Anxieties over "contemporary gospel."

+91: The early history of cotemporary gospel.

+94: Tramaine Davis/Hawkins.

+98: Clark Sisters.

+-: COGIC.

+99: The Second phase of contemporary gospel.

+-: Tramaine Hawkins.

+103: The third phase.

+-: The Winans.

 ##### Kirkman, Andrew.
 "The Invention of the Cyclic Mass." _Journal of the American Musicological Society_ 54, no. 1 (Spring 2001): 1-47.